willmcl/ruby-ph/_posts/pages/art-director.md

   Branding, Marketing & Digital Design and Creative Programming.

-  They aim to help businesses communicate better through good design, writing and strategy.
+  They aim to help businesses communicate better through strategic visual communication.
-thumbnail: /images/uploads/fish.jpg
+thumbnail: /images/uploads/shirlow-street-studios_extended.gif
-caption: Image caption
+caption: 'Logo & Brand for Philanthropic Art Studio, Shirlow Street Studios, 2019'
 ---
 Hire Ruby to design your brand identity, build your website, program your next event or collaborate on a product (physical or digital.)